License: See LICENSE.md file

 Expand source code

 def reset_game(self, timer_div=None): """ After calling `start_game`, you can call this method at any time to reset the game.
 Args: timer_div (int): Replace timer's DIV register with this value.
-Use `None` to randomize. """ if self.game_has_started: self.saved_state.seek(0) self.pyboy.load_state(self.saved_state) self.post_tick() else: logger.error("Tried to reset game, but it hasn't been started yet!")
+Use `None` to randomize. """ if self.game_has_started: self.saved_state.seek(0) self.pyboy.load_state(self.saved_state) self._set_timer_div(timer_div) self.post_tick() else: raise utils.PyBoyException("Tried to reset game, but it hasn't been started yet!") def game_over(self)-

 After calling